Kalam cosmological argument

-The Kalam cosmological argument is a modern formulation of the cosmological argument for the existence of God.
-It is named after the Kalam (medieval Islamic scholasticism) from which many of its key ideas originated.
+The Kalam cosmological argument is a modern formulation of the cosmological argument for the existence of God, named after the Kalam—or medieval Islamic scholasticism—from which many of its foundational ideas originated.
 Philosopher and theologian William Lane Craig was principally responsible for revitalising these ideas for modern academic discourse through his book The Kalām Cosmological Argument (1979), as well as other publications.

-The argument's central thesis is the metaphysical impossibility of a temporally past-infinite universe and of actual infinities existing in the real world, traced by Craig to 11th-century Persian Muslim scholastic philosopher Al-Ghazali.
-This feature distinguishes it from other cosmological arguments, such as Aquinas's Second Way, which rests on the impossibility of a causally ordered infinite regress, and those of Leibniz and Samuel Clarke, which refer to the principle of sufficient reason.
+The argument's central thesis is the finitude of the past, which illustrates that the universe, including time itself, had a definitive beginning.
+This structural principle is rooted in the impossibility of an infinite temporal regress, or beginningless past, distinguishing it from other cosmological arguments, such as Aquinas's Second Way, which rests on the impossibility of an infinite causal regress, and those of Leibniz and Samuel Clarke, which refer to the principle of sufficient reason.
+Modern discourse incorporates both philosophy and science, encompassing such fields as cosmology, quantum mechanics, philosophy of science, relativistic physics and philosophy of time.

-Since Craig's original publication, the Kalam cosmological argument has elicited public debate between Craig and Graham Oppy, Adolf Grünbaum, J. L. Mackie and Quentin Smith, and has been used in Christian apologetics.
-According to Michael Martin, the cosmological arguments presented by Craig, Bruce Reichenbach, and Richard Swinburne are "among the most sophisticated and well-argued in contemporary theological philosophy".
+Since Craig's original publication, the Kalam cosmological argument has elicited public debate between Craig and Graham Oppy, Adolf Grünbaum, J. L. Mackie and Quentin Smith, and has been incorporated into Christian apologetics.
+According to Michael Martin, the cosmological arguments presented by Craig, Bruce Reichenbach and Richard Swinburne are "among the most sophisticated and well-argued in contemporary theological philosophy".